Serving Our Community

 Community Benefits are programs or activities that provide treatment and/or promote health and healing as a response to identified community needs.
 These programs:

-- Often operate at a financial loss to the hospital
+- often operate at a financial loss to the health system

-- Involve education or research that improves the overall community health
+- involve education or research that improves overall community health

 From A Guide for Planning and Reporting Community Benefit, published by the Catholic Health Association of the United States, revised 2008, developed in cooperation with VHA, Inc.